g000sha256/tdl-coroutines/README.md

 ### How to send a request

-The `TdlClient` provides 855 request methods
+The `TdlClient` provides 867 request methods.

 ```kotlin
 coroutineScope.launch {